zolkis/zephyrjs-ide/README.md

 The Dockerization infrastructure is described in the `docker-compose.yml` (respectively `docker-compose.production.yml`.
 The application consists of two containers:
-- `angular-seed` - In development mode, this container serves the angular app.
+- `zephyrjs-ide` - In development mode, this container serves the angular app.
 In production mode it builds the angular app, with the build artifacts being served by the Nginx container
-- `angular-seed-nginx` - This container is used only production mode.
+- `zephyrjs-ide-nginx` - This container is used only production mode.
 It serves the built angular app with Nginx.

 ## Development build and deployment